Explaining Graph Neural Networks for Node Similarity on Graphs: Related work

-\paragraph{Explaining graph neural networks} Graph neural networks (GNNs) are neural networks tailored to the irregular structure of graphs, that are able to learn representations of a node in a graph taking into consideration arbitrary subgraphs around it~\cite{DBLP:journals/aiopen/ZhouCHZYLWLS20,DBLP:journals/tnn/WuPCLZY21,DBLP:journals/access/YeKSSW22}.
-A growing number of methods have been proposed in the literature that provide explanations to predictions computed by GNNs, in the form of edges and features responsible for a prediction~\cite{DBLP:journals/pami/YuanYGJ23}.
-Existing methods assume a trained GNN and provide \emph{post hoc} mechanisms for explaining their predictions~\cite{DBLP:conf/nips/YingBYZL19,DBLP:conf/nips/LuoCXYZC020,DBLP:conf/icml/YuanYWLJ21}, or propose methods that are explainable a priori~\cite{DBLP:conf/icml/MiaoLL22,DBLP:journals/corr/abs-2305-01520}.
-Fundamentally, these methods are focused on explaining GNNs for supervised learning.
-In this work, we are interested in providing explanations for predictions of similarity without access to labeled data.
-We further elaborate on the implications of methods for explainable GNNs on the task of similarity learning in the next section.
+\paragraph{Explaining graph neural networks.} Graph neural networks (GNNs) are neural networks tailored to the irregular structure of graphs, that are able to learn representations of a node in a graph taking into consideration arbitrary subgraphs around it~\citep{DBLP:journals/aiopen/ZhouCHZYLWLS20,DBLP:journals/tnn/WuPCLZY21,DBLP:journals/access/YeKSSW22}.
+A growing number of methods have been proposed in the literature that provide explanations to predictions computed by GNNs, in the form of edges and features responsible for a prediction~\citep{DBLP:journals/pami/YuanYGJ23}.
+Existing methods assume a trained GNN and provide \emph{post hoc} mechanisms for explaining their predictions~\citep{DBLP:conf/nips/YingBYZL19,DBLP:conf/nips/LuoCXYZC020,duval2021graphsvx,DBLP:conf/icml/YuanYWLJ21,muschalik2025exact}, or propose methods that are explainable a priori~\citep{DBLP:conf/icml/MiaoLL22,DBLP:journals/corr/abs-2305-01520}.
+Fundamentally, these methods focus on devising mechanisms for explaining supervised tasks, such as node or graph classification.
+In our work, we instead focus on how this problem differs from the task of node similarity, and how to evaluate such methods for the respective task.

+Orthogonally, approaches for \emph{data valuation} have proposed methods for identifying how ``valuable'' certain parts of a graph (e.g., nodes or edges) are for a GNN, which can be defined in terms of changes to its learned weights~\citep{chen2023characterizing}; or its performance for node classification~\citep{song2023rge,chi2025precedenceconstrained}.
+Our goal is complementary to these works: rather than studying the effect of graph components on GNN parameter updates or classification performance, we analyze how they influence the computation of individual similarity scores.
+This constitutes a fundamentally different, label-free setting, where similarity is a continuous quantity and standard notions of prediction correctness or task utility are not as well defined as in accuracy metrics for node classification.

+More recently, \citet{DBLP:journals/tmlr/PiaggesiPK25} proposed metrics for evaluating the interpretability of unsupervised node embeddings.
+These metrics are designed to assess the semantic structure of the latent space produced by a specific representation learning method, and require ground-truth graph annotations (e.g., communities or motifs).
+In contrast, our objective is not to evaluate embeddings but rather to evaluate explanations of \textbf{similarity scores} produced by arbitrary GNNs.
+Our metrics are model-agnostic and operate by measuring the effect of graph interventions; therefore, they quantify the quality of explanations when defined over the structure of the graph rather than the embedding space.
+As such, the two sets of metrics address complementary but fundamentally different questions.